1jour1vin

 Nose

-A delicate bouquet with a beautiful aromatic profile and notes of dark fruit
+A delicate bouquet with a beautiful aromatic profile and notes of dark fruits

 Palate

-A silky attack that flows harmoniously into a smooth mid-palate, enveloped by the Merlot.
-The balance persists right through to its peppermint finish
+A silky attack that extends harmoniously into a caressing mid-palate, enveloped by the Merlot.
+The balance persists all the way to its peppermint finish.

 Serve